-The HOLD# pin is used to pause a serial sequence underway with the SPI flash memory without resetting the clocking sequence.
+The HOLD# pin is used to pause a serial sequence underway with the SPI Flash memory without resetting the clocking sequence.
 To activate the HOLD# mode, CE# must be in active-low state.
 The HOLD# mode begins when the SCK active-low state coincides with the falling edge of the HOLD# signal.
 The HOLD mode ends when the HOLD# signal's rising edge coincides with the SCK active-low state.

 If the falling edge of the HOLD# signal does not coincide with the SCK active-low state, then the device enters Hold mode when the SCK next reaches the active-low state.

-Similarly, if the rising edge of the HOLD# signal does not coincide with the SCK active-low state, then the device exits in Hold mode when the SCK next reaches the active-low state.
-See Figure 4-2 for Hold Condition waveform.
+Similarly, if the rising edge of the HOLD# signal does not coincide with the SCK active-low state, then the device exits in Hold mode when the SCK next reaches the active-low state (see Figure 4-2).
 Once the device enters Hold mode, SO will be in high-impedance state while SI and SCK can be VIL or VIH.

-If CE# is driven active high during a Hold condition, it resets the internal logic of the device.
+If CE# is driven high during a Hold condition, the device returns to Standby mode.
 As long as HOLD# signal is low, the memory remains in the Hold condition.
-To resume communication with the device, HOLD# must be driven active high, and CE# must be driven active-low.
-See Figure 7-3 for Hold timing.
+To resume communication with the device, HOLD# must be driven active-high and CE# must be driven active-low (see Figure 4-2).